bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/lorenz84.md

 After this tutorial, you will be able to
 - detect codim 1 bifurcation Fold / Hopf / Branch point
 - follow Fold / Hopf points and detect codim 2 bifurcation points
-- branch from the detected codim 2 points to curves of Fold / Hopf points
+- branch from the codim 2 points to curves of Fold / Hopf points

 The model is as follows